 Transcutaneous Electrical Nerve Stimulation or TENS is a device which sends pulses of electrical current through four sticky surface pads or electrodes which are placed on the skin.
 The electrodes are placed parallel to each other on either side of the spine at specific points.
 Maternity tens machines are usually a small handheld device for ease of use during labour and birth.

-Tens is thought to stimulate the release of naturally occuring endorphins in the body; our body's own natural pain reliever.
-Tens is also thought to block pain signals from reaching the brain by using a pain gate control theory.
-Tens has assisted many women seeking a natural non-invasive form of pain relief to help them cope with contractions during their labour and birth.
+TENS is thought to stimulate the release of naturally occuring endorphins in the body; our body's own natural pain reliever.
+TENS is also thought to block pain signals from reaching the brain due to the pain gate control theory.
+TENS has assisted many women seeking a natural non-invasive form of pain relief to help them cope with contractions during their labour.

 - The woman is in complete control of pain management during contractions.

 - TENS is a non-invasive form of pain relief which may allow the woman to delay the use of stronger medical pain relief.

 - TENS helps your body increase levels of endorphins during labour; endorphins are your body's own natural pain reliever.

 - Allows the woman to remain mobile, upright and active during your labour; the use of upright positions during labour assists the woman's uterus to work most efficiently during contractions to help the baby be born.